PHSKC-APDE/rads/README.md

 After installation, we highly recommend that you start by walking through a vignette on the [wiki](https://github.com/PHSKC-APDE/rads/wiki), e.g.,  [calc()](https://github.com/PHSKC-APDE/rads/wiki/calc).

 ## Problems?
 If you come across a bug or have specific suggestions for improvement, please click on [Issues](https://github.com/PHSKC-APDE/rads/issues) at the top of this page and then click [New Issue](https://github.com/PHSKC-APDE/rads/issues/new/choose) and provide the necessary details.
+For guidance on what to include, see our [Issue Guidelines](https://github.com/PHSKC-APDE/rads/blob/main/.github/ISSUE_TEMPLATE/ISSUE_GUIDELINES.md).

 ## Contributing?
 Interested in contributing?
 See our [contribution guidelines](https://github.com/PHSKC-APDE/rads/blob/main/CONTRIBUTING.md)